Clear Lake hitch: Conservation status

 Fig. 15 A map of the physical passage barriers that impact the Clear Lake hitch.

 The Clear Lake hitch was listed by the state of California as threatened in 2014 and has been petitioned to be listed under the United States ESA.
 The primary threats to the fish are the introduction of non-native species into their habitat, loss of spawning habitat (due to water management, dams, and changes in the land), habitat degradation due to mining and agriculture, loss of nursery areas due to changes in the lakeshore, and climate change.
 The Clear Lake hitch has not evolved to be aggressive/active swimmers; thus, small dams and other structures that make the stream inaccessible or cause less water to enter the stream can easily prevent them from being able to spawn.
 Kelsey Creek, Seigler Creek, and Adobe Creek had a total of nine barriers that potentially affected the fish as they migrated up the stream.
 However, Lake County has started to restore channelized streams to their natural states.
 Dams and structures delay spawning, which can result in adults and/or developing young becoming stranded in the drying streams.

 Fig. 16 The pugheaded Clear Lake hitch that was collected in 2017.

 During a study of the habitat and status of Clear Lake hitch, two fish were encountered to have pugheadedness.
 Pugheadedness is a deformity in the skeleton resulting in a steep forehead, bulging eyeballs, and a reduced upper maxillary.
 Severe cases of pugheadedness may cause the fish to be unable to close their mouths.
 Pugheadedness can be seen early in development in fish, and many fish with the condition die as embryos.
 Fish that survive to adulthood have decreased fitness due to reduced foraging efficiency and inefficient respiration.
 On June 27, 2017, the first fish with a pugheadedness deformity was captured, and on June 25, 2019, the second fish with a pugheadedness deformity was captured.

 Fig. 17 The pugheaded Clear Lake hitch (fish on the bottom) that was collected in 2019 compared to a normal Clear lake hitch (fish on the top).

-Speculated causes of pugheadedness are the genes changing due to environmental factors such as pollution, continuous low concentrations of dissolved oxygen, and high water temperatures.
+Speculated causes of pugheadedness include epigenetic changes due to environmental factors such as pollution, continuous low concentrations of dissolved oxygen, and high water temperatures.
 Clear Lake itself is contaminated with pollutants such as pesticides directly used on the lake to control aquatic weeds and runoff from nearby agriculture.
 Another pollutant in the lake is severe mercury contamination due to the operation of the Sulphur Bank Mercury Mine, which closed in 1957.
 Despite the closure of the mine, leakage from drainage pits has continued to add mercury into the lake.